Aliases for SLC19A3 Gene

 GeneCards Summary for SLC19A3 Gene

 SLC19A3 (Solute Carrier Family 19 Member 3) is a Protein Coding gene.
-Diseases associated with SLC19A3 include Thiamine Metabolism Dysfunction Syndrome 2 and Infantile Spams-Psychomotor Retardation-Progressive Brain Atrophy-Basal Ganglia Disease Syndrome.
-Among its related pathways are Vitamin digestion and absorption and Metabolism of water-soluble vitamins and cofactors.
+Diseases associated with SLC19A3 include Thiamine Metabolism Dysfunction Syndrome 2 and Biotin-Thiamine-Responsive Basal Ganglia Disease.
+Among its related pathways are Vitamin digestion and absorption and Metabolism.
 GO annotations related to this gene include thiamine uptake transmembrane transporter activity.
 An important paralog of this gene is SLC19A2.

 UniProtKB/Swiss-Prot for SLC19A3 Gene

-Mediates high affinity thiamine uptake, propably via a proton anti-port mechanism.
+Mediates high affinity thiamine uptake, probably via a proton anti-port mechanism.
 Has no folate transport activity.